Access to good food can be challenging – nationally, statewide, and right where we live. And good food matters.

 Join us in creating a healthier future for Kent County.

-Or you can write a check:
+Or you can write and mail a check:

 Get Plainsong Farm's newsletter!

 We mail once a month with updates from the farm and ministry and information about programs and events.
 We don't share your address.